DK-source/Online-reviews-sentiment-about-a-topic/README.md

 * Data(for training):
   * Type: For example
-    * Input for Steam:2GB csv file, unknown data points, contains 2 features i.e. review(as text) and target value(0 or 1)
+    * Input for Steam:2GB csv file, 9.5 Million data points, contains 2 features i.e. review(as text) and target value(0 or 1)
     * Input for Yelp: 410mb csv file,560,000 data points, contains 2 features i.e. review(as text) and target value(0 or 1)  .
   * Size: How much data?
   * Instances (Train, Test, Validation Split): how many data points?
 Ex: 80% data points for training, 20% data points for testing, none for validation